Energy of Computing on Multicore CPUs: Predictive Models and Energy Conservation Law: Energy Predictive Models of Computing: Intuition, Motivation, and Theory

 \subsection{Intuition and Motivation}

-The essence of PMC-based energy predictive models is that an application run can be accurately characterized by a $n$-vector of PMCs over $\mathbb R$.
+The essence of PMC-based energy predictive models is that an application run can be accurately characterized by a $n$-vector of PMCs over $\mathbb R_{\ge 0}$.
 Any two application runs characterized by the same PMC vector are supposed to consume the same amount of energy.
-The applications in these runs may be different but the same computing environment is always assumed.
-Thus, PMC-based models are computer system specific.
+The applications in these runs may be different, but the same computing environment is always assumed.
+Thus, PMC-based models are computer system-specific.

-Based on these assumptions, any PMC-based energy model is formalized by a set of PMC vectors over $\mathbb R$, and a function, $f_{\!_E}: \mathbb R^n \rightarrow \mathbb R_{\ge 0}$, mapping these vectors in the set to energy values. \textit{No other properties of the set and the function are assumed.}
+Based on these assumptions, any PMC-based energy model is formalized by a set of PMC vectors over $\mathbb R_{\ge 0}$, and a function, $f_{\!_E}: \mathbb R_{\ge 0}^n \rightarrow \mathbb R_{\ge 0}$, mapping these vectors in the set to energy values. \textit{No other properties of the set and the function are assumed.}

-In this work, we extend this model by adding properties that characterize the behaviour of serial execution of two applications.
+In this work, we extend this model by adding properties that characterize the serial execution of two applications.
 To aid the exposition, we follow some notation and terminology.
 A \emph{compound application} is defined as the serial execution of two applications, which we call the \emph{base} applications.
-If the base applications are $P$ and $Q$, we denote their compound application by $P \oplus Q$.
+If the base applications are $A$ and $B$, we denote their compound application by $A \oplus B$.
 We will refer solely to energy predictive models hereafter since there exists a linear functional mapping from PMC-based power predictive models to them.
 When we say energy consumption, we mean dynamic energy consumption.
 The energy consumption that is experimentally observed during the execution of an application $A$ is denoted by $E(A)$.
+The energy consumption of the compound application $A \oplus B$, $E(A \oplus B)$, is the energy consumption that is experimentally observed during the execution of the compound application.